lpsinger/userguide/early_warning.rst

 Detection Rate and Localization Accuracy
 ----------------------------------------

-This section describes the results of a simulation demonstrating the capabilities of the early warning pipeline.
-This simulation provides an expectation of how many events are detectable before merger, and how accurately they can be localized at different times leading up to the merger.

-We synthesized stretches of Gaussian noise with the power spectral densities of Advanced LIGO and Virgo at their final design sensitivities.
-We injected 337,033 simulated :term:`BNS` signals distributed up to a redshift of :math:`z=0.2`.
-We ran the GstLAL early warning search on the simulated data to recover the injections and then produced sky localizations with BAYESTAR.

-In the figure below, we show predicted detection rates, distances, and localization uncertainties for BNS events.
+In the figure below, we show predicted detection rates, distances, and localization uncertainties for simulated BNS events.
 Of all BNS events detected by LIGO and Virgo, only 5-30% will be amenable for sending early warning alerts.
-About 5% of all BNS events will be localized to an area of ~400 |deg2| by ~30 seconds before merger.
+About 5% of all BNS events will be localized to an area of ~400 |deg2|
+by ~30 seconds before merger.
 At the time of merger, the sky localization will be reduced to about ~1 |deg2| for these events.
 At 60 s before merger, one event per year is expected to be localized to within 400 |deg2|.
 At 30 seconds before merger, at least one event per year is expected to be localized to within 40 |deg2| and ~4 events per year are expected to be localized to within 400 |deg2|.
 By 10 seconds before merger, ~10 events per year are expected to be localized to within 400 |deg2|.

 .. figure:: _static/areatest_log.*
     :alt: Cumulative distribution of localization area for early warning events